alec-horwitz/AstrologyBrawl-Back/README.md

 JWT_PASSWORD = "ANY_LONG_STRING_OF_RANDOM_CHARACTERS"

+Next download the Postgres.app from https://postgresapp.com/downloads.html
+and then follow the first 2 steps of the 3 step installation instructions for the Postgres.app on https://postgresapp.com/.

-After that run the following commands in terminal:
+After that run the following commands in terminal (you may need an admin password for some of these commands):

+* sudo gem install bundler
-* bundle install
+* ARCHFLAGS="-arch x86_64" bundle install
-* rails db:migrate
-* rails db:reset
+* rails db:setup
 * rails s

 Make sure it is running on port 3000 and you are good to go.